usgs/pestpp/README.md

 ## Recent developements

+PEST++ version 5 will be released soon!

 The PEST++ suite has been refactored to remove the fortran dependancy.
+This includes the template and instruction file processing routines.

-An updated control file format has been implemented on the ``develop`` branch code base.
+An updated control file format has been implemented.
 All the existing PEST++ tools are still backward compatible with the standard control file format.
 However, new tools that are in developement to support sequential data assimilation need the external file format.
 Additional, new functionality is being developed that will require the updated control file format.
-The new control file format is described in documentation.
+The new control file format is described in documentation and pyEMU can operate on this new format interchangeably.

 ## PEST++ References: